Rock 'n' Roll

 Presley went to RCA in 195??

-Chuck Berry (1926-) - Muddy's protégé, blending white country with black blues, Chuck was raceless? and the first black rocker, helped by Alan Freed, he developed the rock rhythm and the 'Duck Walk' - July 1955 'Maybellene', and Chuck broke out - the song was an 'adaptation' of 'Ida Red', a country stomp recorded by Bob Wills in 1938.
-Yet another example one the rampant cross-fertilisation in Afro American music ,,,
+Blending white country with black blues and the backbeat, Chuck was raceless? and the first black rocker to be helped by Alan Freed, Cleveland, Ohio. he developed the rock rhythm and the 'Duck Walk' - July 1955 Chuck broke out, 'Maybellene' was an 'adaptation' of 'Ida Red', a country stomp recorded by Bob Wills in 1938.
+Yet another example of the rampant cross-fertilisation in Afro American music.

 There was little doubt where these guys were coming from and little doubt about their followers -